pwn20wndstuff/Undecimus/README.md

 * Button to open Cydia in case it doesn't appear on the Home Screen
 * Label to show the days left till the application expires
 * Working debugserver
+* Detailed debugging
+* Realtime Log window
 * An awesome UI
-* Substrate and Cydia Support

 ## Switching from the other jailbreaks
 * The RootFS will automatically be restored